Posts Tagged ‘J.Krishnamurti’

 Dear Friends,

-As Passover begins today, this posting explains why metaphorically “Finding Freedom” as Eternal LOVE is the spiritual message of the biblical Passover story, and the transcendental inner goal of all non-dual religious, ethical and perennial wisdom paths.
+As Passover begins today, this posting explains how I found spiritual freedom as Eternal LOVE as the metaphoric message of the biblical Passover story, and the transcendental inner goal of all non-dual religious, ethical and perennial wisdom paths.

 Most people associate “freedom” with personal, political, and economic liberty.
 But spiritual freedom is an extraordinarily rare transcendental state which can be inwardly attained even by those who do not enjoy external freedoms, like slaves or prison inmates.

-Only after my 1976 spiritual awakening, did I begin reflecting upon and discovering inner spiritual freedom.
+Only after my 1976 spiritual awakening, did I begin reflecting upon and realizing inner spiritual freedom.

-My Background in “Finding Freedom”
+My Background in “Finding Spiritual Freedom”

 I first deeply reflected on transcendental concepts of “freedom” during the 1950’s on learning of Abraham Maslow’s humanistic psychology theories concerning self-actuated people, and when I read “Escape From Freedom” by German-born psychotherapist Erich Fromm, who endorsed the fundamental importance of not submitting to outer-dictates from an authoritarian societal system that prescribes inauthentic beliefs and behaviors.

-Though I’ve always been instinctively inner-directed, after becoming a lawyer I rarely reflected about inner “freedom” until I had a memorable face-to-face exchange with my beloved Guruji, Shri Dhyanyogi Madhusudandas, just prior to his 1980 return to India.
+Though I’ve always been instinctively inner-directed, after becoming a lawyer I rarely reflected about inner “spiritual freedom” until I had a memorable face-to-face exchange with my beloved Guruji, Shri Dhyanyogi Madhusudandas, just prior to his 1980 return to India.

 While then residing in my apartment, Guruji told me: “Rasik, a yogi’s body is like a baby’s body.
 Your body is like a prison.
 I am like a jailer with the prison key.
 I come and go as I please.”